 To request colour charts – Please visit pindot store.

 pindot press is a small but dedicated risograph studio in Oakville, ON, in the Greater Toronto Area, Canada!!
 It is owed by Olivia, and you can learn more about risograph and the printing process on her Youtube channel.

 the story of pindot

 Some of these zines were printed using Riso.
-So as to be able to conveniently and economically make short-run zines, comics, art prints, stationery, and other printed DIY projects with amazing colours and effects, we obtained a risograph.
+So as to be able to conveniently and economically make short-run zines, comics, art prints, stationery, and other printed DIY projects with amazing colours and effects, I obtained a risograph.